 The report will also reference the "Self-Review Tool" (SRT) as part of the Quality Assurance process, which presents an overall RAG rating for each of the key areas of activity.
-The report style follows a prescribed format as recommended within the NHS Counter Fraud Authority's annual report template; so will, therefore, be similar in format to reports previously issued.
+The report style follows a prescribed format as recommended within the NHS Counter Fraud Authority's annual report template.

 2021 saw the introduction of the new Government Functional Standards 013 - Counter Fraud and NHS Requirements, replacing the previous, Fraud, Bribery and Corruption Standards for NHS Bodies.
-2022/23 will be the final transitional year, with a view to the new standards being fully embedded by the end of that year.
-As such, a greater emphasis will